nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 Some examples include:

-- The same `IPAddress` assigned to multple `Interfaces/VMInterfaces`.
+- The same `IPAddress` assigned to multiple `Interfaces/VMInterfaces`.
 Where possible, a single `IPAddress` is now assigned leaving duplicate objects across other Namespaces to be potentially no longer necessary.
 - `VRFs` that were used strictly for custom uniqueness boundaries with `enforce_unique` set to `True` may not necessarily be needed.

 ### Cleanup your config